Olympics-Japan set to extend COVID-19 states of emergency ahead of Games

 Nomura Research Institute executive economist Takahide Kiuchi said an extension of the states of emergency would mean the economy would likely contract in the current quarter, pushing it back into a recession.

-Reporting by Chang-Ran Kim; Additional reporting by Linda Sieg and Daniel Leussink; Writing by Chang-Ran Kim and Linda Sieg; Editing by Christopher Cushing and Lincoln Feast.
+Reporting by Chang-Ran Kim and Sakura Murakami; Additional reporting by Linda Sieg and Daniel Leussink; Writing by Chang-Ran Kim and Linda Sieg; Editing by Christopher Cushing and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.